clauso/docker-latex/README.md

 # Docker Container for LaTeX build

 This is how to build a Debian container for compiling LaTeX documents.
-For a project we had to build a complex report using a lot of LaTeX features.
+For a project we had to build a complex report using a lot of LaTeX and Python features.
 This container provides a consistent build environment for all project participants.
+The LaTeX environment should be pretty complete.

 ## Build the image for docker